Defense keys California’s 24-17 win over North Carolina

 The Tar Heels trailed 24-3 before scoring a pair of touchdowns in the fourth quarter.

+The Tar Heels struggled in their first game while playing without 13 players who were recently suspended for selling team-issued shoes.

-Elliott, who started the final three games in 2017, completed 15 of 35 passes for 144 yards and one touchdown but couldn’t overcome the turnovers.
+Elliott, who started the final three games in 2017, completed 15 of 35 passes for 144 yards and one touchdown.

-“Whether you get pressure or not you have to make the right decision,” Fedora said.
-“If you turn it over like we did you’re going to have a hard time winning the game.”
+North Carolina had one first down in the first half and didn’t cross midfield until early in the third quarter.

 THE TAKEAWAY